joelmeckert/pfsense-unbound-ad/README.md

 ```
 server:include: /var/unbound/unbound.adinclude.conf
 ```
-- Point the clients to use the firewall as DNS
+- Point the clients and Active Directory servers to use the firewall as DNS

 ## Limitations
 - Active Directory uses secure dynamic DNS updates, this does not, it's likely a fit for smaller environments, but not larger environments